ibm-cloud-docs/vpc/fl-analyze.md

 The view flattens the flow log data structure; thus, making it easier to analyze your flows.

 For more elaborate and repeatable analysis, such as when you want to collaborate and share your log analysis, it is recommended that you use {{site.data.keyword.sqlquery_full}} through Jupyter Notebooks (for example, through IBM Watson Studio).
-For a generic starter and demo notebook for {{site.data.keyword.sqlquery_full}} that you can use as basis for your work, see [Using IBM Cloud SQL Query](https://dataplatform.cloud.ibm.com/exchange/public/entry/view/4a9bb1c816fb1e0f31fec5d580e4e14d).
+For a generic starter and demo notebook for {{site.data.keyword.sqlquery_full}} that you can use as basis for your work, see [Using IBM Cloud SQL Query](https://dataplatform.cloud.ibm.com/analytics/notebooks/v2/656c7d43-7ccd-4e50-a3c0-bbc37c001132/view?access_token=baaa77ad715e17a8f823615d45431329fde0fe92fecb85abb9fc55a877939fe8){: external}.
 {: note}

 **Important**: Replace these variables in the following steps: